 GOP bill bars regulating high-speed Internet service rates

-WASHINGTON (AP) — Republicans are pushing toward House passage of a bill that would bar the government from regulating rates charged by high-speed Internet service providers.
+WASHINGTON (AP) — Republicans are pushing toward House passage of a bill to stop the government from regulating rates charged by high-speed Internet service providers.
 That's in the face of a White House veto threat.

 The Federal Communications Commission has expressed no desire to regulate broadband Internet service rates.
 But Republicans argued Friday the bill would keep the commission from changing its mind in the future — a possibility that GOP lawmakers argue might stifle competition.